-In the early 1990s, Krishna Das co-founded the Triloka Records/Karuna Music label, which established itself as a pioneering leader in the development of world music—and was the home of KD’s first recordings, as well as other artists such as Jai Uttal, the Indian music legend Ali Akbar Khan, and jazz musician Jackie McLean, among others.
-The company also pioneered transformational media projects with spiritual teachers including Ram Dass and Deepak Chopra.
-Over the years, KD has released music with other recording companies and now he has launched his own label, Krishna Das Music.
+In the early 1990s, Krishna Das co-founded the Triloka Records/Karuna Music label, which established itself as a pioneering leader in the development of world music.
+The label served as the exclusive home to KD’s first recordings, and its roster of artists included pioneering musicians Jai Uttal, Hindustani Classical Sarod master Ali Akbar Khan, and the innovative and experimental jazz saxophonist Jackie McLean, among others.
+The company also pioneered transformational media projects with spiritual teachers, including Ram Dass and Deepak Chopra.
+After releasing projects on a number of record labels over the years, Krishna Das launched his own label, Krishna Das Music in 2008.

 Peace of My Heart: Chants to Calm the Mind and Ease the Heart (2018)

-KD describes this double album in his own words: “Many times over the years, I’ve been asked if I could record longer versions of the chants that I have been doing.
+Krishna Das, in discussing the specific intention behind the recording of 2018’s “Peace of My Heart,” a collection of lengthy, slow and evenly tempo-ed chants, said that, “many times over the years, I’ve been asked if I could record longer versions of the chants that I have been doing.
 I have a dear friend who works with children with autism and special needs.
 She teaches them yoga using my CDs.
 The chanting has a soothing and relaxing effect on the kids, but when the chants speed up, they get anxious and become distracted.
 So, I offered to make longer versions of the same chants but keeping a steady tempo.
 This recording, done live in the studio with the great musicians that I regularly play with, is the result of her request.
 This music can also be used for relaxation, for meditation, for breathwork, for body work/spa, and in many other ways.
 It’s the sound of the Divine Names resonating in our Consciousness that creates new opening and plants seeds for spiritual connection.”
 This album is an offering of the Kirtan Wallah Foundation.

 Trust in The Heart (2017)

-On this album, all music was recorded in a live studio setting with KD singing and musicians playing at the same time.
-It is a return to the roots of kirtan, a collection of prayers and chants that would feel equally at home being sung in a temple as being cranked up on a car stereo on a cross country sojourn, with melodies that recall both American rock as well as traditional Indian influences.
-Krishna Das produced this album along with longtime friend Jay Messina—a veteran engineer/producer who’s worked with legendary artists like Aerosmith, Miles Davis, John Lennon, Patti Smith, Cheap Trick, and many, many others—weaving together what is perhaps his most stripped-down, elegantly uncompromising collection of recordings since Door of Faith (2003), and the carefully crafted simplicity of its delivery is powerful.
+“Trust in the Heart” was recorded in a live studio setting, with KD and the band playing together live in the same room at the same time.
+It is a return to the roots of kirtan, a collection of prayers and chants that would feel equally at home in a traditional temple or cranked up on a car stereo on a cross country sojourn, with melodies that recall both American rock as well as traditional Indian influences.
+Krishna Das produced this album along with longtime friend Jay Messina, a veteran engineer/producer who’s worked with legendary artists like Aerosmith, Miles Davis, John Lennon, Patti Smith, Cheap Trick, and many, many others, and together they have crafted a stripped-down, elegantly uncompromised and deeply felt collection of recordings.

 Laughing at the Moon: A Collection of Classics, 1996-2005 (2015)

-A collection of Krishna Das’s classics from 1996 to 2005—these songs have been favorites of our family of chanters over the years.
-Along with the lyrics on the booklet, Krishna Das has included a few words about each track.
+A collection of Krishna Das’s classics from 1996 to 2005, these songs have been favorites of our family of chanters over the years.
+Along with the lyrics in the accompanying booklet, Krishna Das has included a few words about each track.

 Kirtan Wallah (2014)

-A successful crowdfunding campaign on Kickstarter (“New Music from My Heart to Yours,” in 2013) yielded almost four times its initial pledge and enabled the production of KD’s 14th album, Kirtan Wallah—“one who sings kirtan.”
-At its heart, this album is a natural confluence of KD’s musical streams, drawing a heart-connection between Indian kirtan & Western rock, between the foothills of the Himalayas & Nashville.
+A successful crowdfunding campaign on Kickstarter (“New Music from My Heart to Yours,” in 2013) yielded almost four times its initial pledge and enabled the production of KD’s 14th album, Kirtan Wallah, “one who sings kirtan.”
+At its heart, this album is a natural confluence of KD’s musically inspired streams, drawing a heart-connection between Indian kirtan & Western rock, between the foothills of the Himalayas & Nashville.
 The album’s defining statement might just come during the second track, “Sri Argala Stotram (Selected Verses) / Show Me Love,” a mash up of traditional Hindu prayer and Foreigner’s rock ballad “I Wanna Know What Love Is”.
-Perhaps the sweetest track is Saraswati, a chant written by Russian pop icon, Boris Grebenschikov, complete with acoustic guitars and deep backing vocals offered by Grebenschikov himself.
-While he evolves as a kirtan wallah, KD continues to move closer to his Western roots, the heart of this album is still in the Names that he’s singing.
-Kirtan is the spiritual practice of calling out to the Self through these Divine Names, and the depth of KD’s devotion to this practice is revealed in his singing.
+Perhaps the sweetest track is “Saraswati,” a chant written by Russian pop icon, Boris Grebenschikov, complete with acoustic guitars and deep backing vocals offered by Grebenschikov himself.

 Live Ananda (2012)

-Nominated for a Grammy in the Best New Age album category, Live Ananda is the first-time release of 2007 live recordings of classic Krishna Das favorites drawn from his early studio work.
-These tracks capture the depth and spirit of the group of chanters on a three-day retreat in the foothills of the Catskill Mountains (NY), at the Ananda Ashram.
-Krishna Das is accompanied by tabla, khol mridanga, bass, violin, flute, and cymbals, blending the musical and spiritual tradition of the East with the voice of the West to create this rendition of call-and-response chanting that leads us into ananda—happiness and our true state of being.
+Nominated for a Grammy in the Best New Age album category and recorded live in 2007 over a three-day retreat at Ananda Ashram, a quiet and idyllic spiritual center nestled in the foothills of the Catskill Mountains in upstate New York, Live Ananda captures the profound depth, moods, feel and experience of KD’s live kirtans.
+Krishna Das is accompanied by expert musicians on tabla, mrdanga, bass, violin, flute, and cymbals, blending the musical and spiritual traditions of the East with the voice of the West to create this rendition of call-and-response chanting that leads us into ananda—happiness and our true state of being.

 One Track Heart: The Story of Krishna Das (Soundtrack, 2012)

-Original Soundtrack for the award-winning documentary about Krishna Das.
-Featuring two previously unreleased Krishna Das recordings—“Shiva Puja and Chant” and a version of “Hallelujah Chalisa”—and the score by J Mascis (of Dinosaur Jr.) and Devadas, created to combine the musical worlds of the East and West.
+The Original Soundtrack for the award-winning documentary about Krishna Das features two previously unreleased Krishna Das recordings, “Shiva Puja and Chant” and a version of the “Hallelujah Chalisa.”
+The film’s original score, composed by J Mascis (of Dinosaur Jr.) and Devadas, is included in the soundtrack, and sonically melds the musical worlds of the East and West.